Queens-Physics/qexpy/docs/uncertainties.rst

 .. autoclass:: qexpy.error.Measurement

-The arguments, or \*args, of this class can be in several forms:
+The arguments, or \*args, of this class can be entered in several forms:

 A mean and standard deviation can be entred directly.

 .. nbinput:: ipython3

-   import qexpy.error as u
+   import qexpy.error as e
    x = e.Measurement(10, 1)
    # This would create an object with a mean of 10 and a standard
    # deviation of 1.

-A list or numpy array of values can be provided, from which the mean and standard deviation of the values can be taken.
+A list or numpy array of values can be provided, from which the mean and standard deviation of the values is calculated.
 These values can be outputted by calling for the mean and std attributes of whatever object is created.

 .. nbinput:: ipython3

    x = e.Measurement([9, 10, 11])
    # This would also produce an object with a mean of 10 and a standard
    # deviation of 1.
+This can be shown by calling for x.mean and x.std:

    print(x.mean, x.std)